Skip to content

 The Private Browsing Safari Mode is a helpful feature to save our data from being tracked.
 Using it when using a shared computer or device is highly recommended.

-Similarly, we can open new tabs and start private browsing in Safari on a Mac computer.
+Similarly, we can open new tabs and start private browsing in Safari on Mac.
 Features in private mode, irrespective of the device, are the same.

 Please share the article if you find it helpful: